Trauma Literacy

 Why Trauma Literacy Now?

-Among many things, the global pandemic is exposing and amplifying inequality and oppression.
-The many traumas of racism are manifesting and it’s always been necessary that we create an understanding of how we got here as well as how to respond in ways that actually promote healing in all of our communities.
-Additionally, we are experiencing the loss of people and things we love, and the constant uncertainty creates high levels of stress.
+Among many things, the global pandemic exposed and amplified inequality and oppression.
+As many traumas of racism continue to manifest, it is crucial that we create an understanding of how we got here as well as how to respond in ways that actually promote healing in all of our communities.
+Additionally, we have been experiencing the loss of people and things we love, and the constant uncertainty creates high levels of stress.
 High levels of stress over time can heighten existing trauma and limit our ability to choose how we wish to respond to the people and world around us.

 We recognize that as parents, teachers, leaders and community members, you want your children to be able to learn.
 You want children to succeed.
 You want young people to thrive.